Columbus Blue Jackets Logo

 Columbus Blue Jackets Logo 2008-present

-Eleven years ago, another logo change was part of a Reebok-sponsored redesign for the new season.
-The version with a sizeable silvery star is now used.
-She is surrounded by the Ohio flag wrapped around her in the letter C’s shape.
-The beginning of the panel (where the shaft should be) is on the right and, bending, turns to the left and then up, forming a loop.
-The bottom two rays of the five-pointed star extend beyond the flag and form sharp triangles.
-The right and top rays are fully visible, while the left is hidden behind the panel, so it seems smaller in size.
+Eleven years ago, there was another change of logo as part of the redesign for the new season, sponsored by Reebok.
+Now, a version with a large silver star is used.
+It is surrounded by the Ohio flag, wrapped around it in the form of the letter C. The beginning of the panel (where the pole should be) is on the right and, bending, turns left and then up, forming a loop.
+Two lower rays of the five-pointed star extend beyond the flag and form sharp triangles.
+The right and upper rays are fully visible, and the left is hidden behind the panel, so it seems smaller in size.

-The logo also has twelve small stars and a circle between them.
-White and red stripes occupy the rest.
-All elements are outlined along the edge with a dark blue line, expanding at the top and becoming the flag’s shadow.
+The logo also consists of twelve small stars and a circle between them.
+The rest is occupied by white and red stripes.
+All elements are outlined by a dark blue line, expanding upwards and becoming the flag’s shadow.

 Font and Colors